avantikaag03/avantikaag03.github.io/index.md

 ## Welcome to Avantika Agarwal's webpage

+I am a second year student of Department of Computer Science and Engineering at Indian Institute of Technology Delhi.
 You can use the [editor on GitHub](https://github.com/avantikaag03/avantikaag03.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.